 Not long after Mr. Harroun's return to Indy, Marmon-Herrington Company, successor to the old Marmon Motor Car Company, joined a growing group of businesses that had begun in 1953 when brothers Jay and Robert Pritzker acquired The Colson Corporation.
 By the early 1960s, the group included a dozen businesses, but lacked a name.
 In 1964, Marmon was chosen to connote excellence in engineering and performance.

-The Marmon Group has since grown to comprise about 160 business units.
-And we are still proud to associate ourselves with the heritage of innovation and quality exemplified by Ray Harroun and his Marmon Wasp.
+The Marmon Group has since grown to comprise more than 175 business units, and we are still proud to associate ourselves with the heritage of innovation and quality exemplified by Ray Harroun and his Marmon Wasp.